saoirse-defi/milestone2-vanilla/README.md

 ###### Enemy Sprite (Alien Drone Ship)

 When choosing the enemy sprite, I wanted the design to give the user a sense of mortality and dread.
 The ship had to look like it belonged to a terrifying alien race hellbent on conquering human civilisation.
-As the enemy sprites travel in hoards, the sprite design needed to look good with multiple sprites close together or overlapping.
+As the enemy sprites travel in hoards, the sprite design needed to look good in proximity to other enemy sprites.

 ![Enemy Sprite](sprites/enemy.png)

 ###### Gate Sprite (Used to thin Alien horde)

-This sprite was designed and created by myself using Microsoft Paint.
+This sprite was designed and created by myself using Microsoft Paint emulating the gate sprites from the original source material.
 The 2 orange circles at the edge of the sprite are deadly mines which end the game if touched.
 The user must pass through the center of the gate in order to clear the surrounding area of enemy sprites.

 ![Gate Sprite](sprites/gate5.png)